Präpositionen im Deutschen – Erklärungen und Beispiele

 Well, sounds horrific?
 But don’t worry, we are just talking about an essential part of nearly every language (at least I think so): Prepositions!

 Although this topic seems to be rather easy, you have to be conscious about the importance of German prepositions.
 Logically, they are so important because they give your German a polish – Of course, people could understand you, even if you used them in a wrong way.
-But in order to speak a really good German, you have to be a master in German prepositions!
+But in order to speak an excellent German, you have to be a master in German prepositions!

 Whether you want prepare for you next German class about German prepositions or you simply want to renovate your knowledge about German prepositions you’ve once learned – I hope this page will help you to learn and understand the basics and little details of German prepositions!